peletiah/tawes2mqtt/README.md

 Or through a cronjob (Notice: ZAMG publishes new data ~20 minutes past the full hour, to have some leeway the script is executed every 30 minutes past the full hour):

     30 * * * * myuser /my/virtualenv/tawes2mqtt/bin/python /my/virtualenv/tawes2mqtt/tawes2mqtt.py

+## Debugging

+To verify that MQTT messages are sent and contain the desired content, you can use the [Mosquitto](https://mosquitto.org/) client:

+    mosquitto_sub -h <mqtt_broker_ip> -t "#" -F  %J

+`-h` - defines the hostname or IP of your mqtt broker `-t` - defines the topic, "#" listens to everything) `-F %J` - specifies the output printing format, `%J` uses the JSON output format with non-quoted and non-escaped payload

+See ["Using The Mosquitto_pub and Mosquitto_sub MQTT Client Tools- Examples"](http://www.steves-internet-guide.com/mosquitto_pub-sub-clients/) for more information.